 Adjust water according to the consistency desired.
 When done and the chicken turns soft, add the coriander leaves and mix well.

-Serve hot either with khushka, jeera rice, pulao, tandori roti, naan or any fried Indian bread.
+Serve hot either with plain Biryani, jeera rice, pulao, tandoori roti, naan or any fried Indian bread.